Giftscop 1.2 Update Guide

 The file format for recordings has been optimized significantly.
 With the new format, recordings are generally only a few kilobytes large at most, whereas the old format would result in file sizes of over 20 kilobytes for short recordings.

 In addition to file size optimizations, recording playback is also much more stable.
-In previous builds, recordings would sometimes desync from their original actions for no apparent reason.
+In previous builds, recordings would sometimes "desync" from their original actions for no apparent reason.
 These issues have been addressed in 1.2.

 We've also recreated several of the recordings shown in the original series, which are now included within Giftscop.
 Some of these may appear as demos on the title screen.